CogentRedTester/mpv-file-browser/docs/addons.md

 There can only be one `directory` string associated with each unique `mapping` string, but multiple mappings can point to the same directory.
 If `directory` is set to `nil` then the existing mapping for `mapping` will be removed.
-If `pattern` is set to true, then the `mapping` will be treated as a Lua pattern.
+If `pattern` is set to true, then `mapping` will be treated as a Lua pattern.
 Any part of an input path that matches the pattern will be substituted for the `directory` string.